Lars Johanson

-Lars Johanson (born 8 March 1936 in Köping, Sweden) is a Swedish Turcologist and linguist, an emeritus professor at the University of Mainz, and docent at the Department of Linguistics and Philology, University of Uppsala, Sweden.
+Lars Johanson (8 March 1936 – 24 November 2025) was a Swedish Turcologist and linguist, who was professor at the University of Mainz, and docent at the Department of Linguistics and Philology, University of Uppsala, Sweden.
+He was married to Éva Á. Csató prof. em.
+Uppsala University.

-He has been instrumental in transforming the field of Turcology, which was traditionally more philologically oriented, into a linguistic discipline.
+Johanson was instrumental in transforming the field of Turcology, which was traditionally more philologically oriented, into a linguistic discipline.
 Apart from his contributions to Turcology, Lars Johanson made a number of pioneering contributions to general linguistics and language typology, in particular to the typology of tense and aspect systems and the theory of language contact.

-In the period of 1966–2022 he published about 400 titles, books and scholarly articles.
-His most important books are Aspekt im Türkischen ('Viewpoint aspect' in Turkish), published in 1971, and Structural factors in Turkic language contacts, published in 2002.
-His most recent publication, Turkic (Cambridge University Press 2021), constitutes a monumental thousand-page survey of all the Turkic languages in their synchronic, diachronic, typological, areal and cultural dimensions.
-Chief Editor of the four-volume Encyclopedia of Turkic Languages and Linguistics, to be published online in 2022 by Brill.
-In 2022 he and Éva Á. Csató published the second revised edition of the standard reference book The Turkic Languages (Routledge).

-He has numerous publications also on Turkish literature.
-He was awarded the Order of Merit of the Republic of Turkey.

-He earned his undergraduate and doctoral degree in Turkic Studies at the University of Uppsala.
-For many years he was a professor of Turcology at the Department of Oriental Studies of the Johannes Gutenberg University of Mainz.
-Currently he is an emeritus professor at the University of Mainz and a senior lecturer at the Department of Linguistics and Philology, University of Uppsala, Sweden.
-A symposium in March 2016 celebrated his career achievements.

-He is the editor-in-chief of Turkic Languages.

-Early life
+Early life and Studies

-He was born in 1936 in Köping, Sweden.
-In 1956–1959 he studied German and Scandinavian languages, Sanskrit and Turcology at the University of Uppsala.
-In 1961 he took an MA exam in German, Scandinavian languages and Slavic Languages at the same university and in 1963 in Turkic languages.
-In 1966 he took a doctoral degree ("filosofie licentiat") in Turkic Languages at the University of Uppsala with a thesis "Studien zur reichstürkischen Verbalsyntax".
+Johanson was born in Köping, Sweden on 8 March 1936.
+In 1956–1959, he studied German and Scandinavian languages, Sanskrit and Turcology at the University of Uppsala.
+In 1961, he took an MA exam in German, Scandinavian languages and Slavic Languages at the same university and in 1963 in Turkic languages.
+In 1966, he took a doctoral degree ("filosofie licentiat") in Turkic Languages at the University of Uppsala with a thesis "Studien zur reichstürkischen Verbalsyntax".

-He is married to Éva Á. Csató prof. em.
-Uppsala University.